 Youth can earn service learning by taking a class with us!
 See your school counselor for a form, complete our class, and have us complete the form for you!

 Please complete the above application and upon review, you will be contacted to set up a 1-on-1 interview.
 (Application submission and interview do not guarantee admission into our program.)
 A non-refundable deposit of $25 will be required to hold your placement, if offered a spot in one of our classes.
+However, no student will be turned away for lack of funds.

 Contact us: 206.723.1479 yif(at)youthinfocus.org 2100 24th Avenue South, Suite 310, Seattle, WA 98144